CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall_v54.md

 Intermediate Tutorial: Run CMAQ from HBv120 Compute Node for CMAQv5.4

+Estimated workflow time:  2-3 hours for the complete install input data, build, and run.

 Instructions are provided to build and install CMAQ on HBv120 compute node installed from HPC AlmaLinux 8.7 HPC-Gen2 Image that contains modules for git, openmpi and gcc.

 The compute node does not have a SLURM scheduler on it, so jobs are run interactively from the command line.